manmeetmaurya/EduPoint/Readme.md

-🎓 ShikshaMitra Frontend
+🎓 EduPoint Frontend

 ![alt text](<Screenshot 2025-08-18 215257.png>)

-This repository contains the frontend application for the ShikshaMitra e-learning platform.
+This repository contains the frontend application for the EduPoint e-learning platform.
 It provides a responsive UI for course browsing, authentication, payments, and user dashboards.

 🚀 Features